SravaniPani/freshersbatch-oct16/README.txt

-Hello there
+hi
 how are you
 this is me, r u
+hello